akshatrshah/URL-Shortner/README.md

 ## URL-Shortner - Simple URL shortener

 Hi!
 We are Group 16 and we bring to you the new URL Shortner.
-While Group-5 did a tremendous job starting with this project, we wanted to add new features to make it even better.
+While Group 5 did a tremendous job starting with this project, we wanted to add new features to make it even better.

 We enhanced the UI and we enhanced the user experience!
-We added a feature to login/signup and create your own URLs!
-That's right now own those URLs garunteeing management of your URL is safe and cannot be updated by anyone else.
+We added a feature to login/sign up and create your own URLs!
+That's right now own those URLs guaranteeing management of your URL is safe and cannot be updated by anyone else.
 We know why you use a URL shortner, you need to share links and you need to see how your customers are doing.
-We added some analytics to show how much your customers are user links!
+We added some analytics to show how much your customers are using links!
-Last but none of the least, you do not want to use the boring URLs that URL Shortner gives you?
-We bring to you the custom url feature!
+Last but none of least, you do not want to use the boring URLs that URL Shortner gives you.
+We bring to you the custom URL feature!
-You can create Custom Short Urls of your choice!
+You can create Custom Short URLs of your choice!
 Designed by you!
 Your customers will surely love it!

 Wondering why the Shortner is misspelled?
-Thats because this project is all about making it short, simple and easy to share.
+That's because this project is all about making it short, simple, and easy to share.
-URL-Shortner aims to be the easiest ad-free url shortener that can be used to quickly generate sharable short urls.
+URL-Shortner aims to be the easiest ad-free URL shortener that can be used to quickly generate sharable short urls.

-- Ever typed out a long url on your phone only to see that you missed a '/' or misspelled a word?
+- You ever typed out a long URL on your phone only to see that you missed a '/' or misspelled a word?

 - Have you shared multiple URLs with others because you sent an incorrect URL earlier?

-- Had to update the same document every year but with updated URL, wondering if there was a way to keep the URL the same and just redirect to new one every year?
+- You had to update the same document every year but with an updated URL, wondering if there was a way to keep the URL the same and just redirect to a new one every year?

-If you answered yes to any of the above questions, then this is going to bring a smile to your face!
+If you answered yes to any of the above questions, this will bring a smile to your face!
-The URL-Shortner is a simple tool that you can utilize to create short versions of that long urls and share it with others.
-Additionally, its just a few clicks to update an existing URL if you made a mistake or the URL has changes over time.
-If you don't need it anymore, simply go ahead and delete that.
+The URL-Shortner is a simple tool that you can utilize to create short versions of long URLs and share them with others.
+Additionally, it's just a few clicks to update an existing URL if you made a mistake or the URL has changed over time.
+If you don't need it anymore, delete it.

 https://user-images.githubusercontent.com/112050088/205785645-c98b3211-18ce-482b-aab8-4f6aaffb1400.mp4

-URL-Shortner has APIs developed using python and front-end web application developed using angular.
+URL-Shortner has APIs developed using Python and front-end web application developed using angular.

 ## How to use?